By Jane Labous

 Past Participle is a captivating story of murder and imperialist corruption, of friendship and motherhood and of the past haunting the present, told through the interlinking stories of two women.
-The novel tackles an important subject matter – western pharmaceutical firms’ exploitation of African people for drug testing – but in a way that doesn’t feel hectoring or didactic.
+The novel tackles an important subject matter, but in a way that doesn’t feel hectoring or didactic.
 It recognises the nuances of power dynamics, personal desires and social and political realities in framing how people act and why.
 The novel offers a strong critique of western imperialism, attentive to the macro and micro applications of that, alongside a dynamic and moving story.

 The past is another country you can never entirely escape, a feeling shared by Vivienne and Lily, two women a generation and a continent apart.
 They should have nothing in common; they should certainly never become friends.
 Past Participle is a love story full of psychological suspense, evoking life in Dakar, Senegal, and Dorset, England, in equal measure.
 It explores friendship, history, and what happens when good deeds lead to bad outcomes.
 Vivienne and Lily are strong, independent women, but their success comes at a cost.
 In describing their colliding worlds is where Jane Labous excels.
 She has an eye for detail, beautifully creating the thick heat of Dakar alongside the cold seascapes of the Dorset coast.
 A sweeping story that pulls you in, Past Participle leaves you constantly wondering: what would I have done?

 This novel is perfection.
 I am *that* obsessed with Past Participle that I want to tell everyone about it!
 Again, I love this novel, it's brilliant.